Serialbocks/uvc-gadget-webcam/README.md

 # uvc-gadget-webcam

-This project provides everything needed to install a working uvc-gadget webcam that can be streamed video as a source through RTMP.
+This project provides everything needed to install all the software necessary for a working Raspberry Pi 4 uvc-gadget webcam that can be streamed video as a source through RTMP.